RomanAyalew/readingnotes/class02.md

 allows you to write and manage our text.*
 ## what is the use of text editor?
 *a text editor can allow us to create and edit a range of programming language.*
-## Here are some of diffrent types of text editors and each best features
+## Here are some of diffrent types of Third-Party Options and features

 ### Sublime text
 -it Provides instant switching between projects
 Cross platform support